Implementing the Science of Reading in K-2:

 About your instructor:

 Alison Ryan, M.Ed, has been working in schools since 2005 as a classroom teacher, reading interventionist, reading specialist, and Director of Curriculum & Instruction.
-She is trained in the Orton-Gillingham method, Structured Literacy, and has a master’s degree in literacy leadership.
+She has a master’s degree in literacy leadership, is trained in the Orton Gillingham method, and is CERI certified in Structured Literacy (C-SLCT).

 Take a peek inside the course!